 For most people, visiting the dentist isn’t their favorite way to spend a morning, but they are able to make the necessary trip.
 If, however, you are one of many patients who experiences high anxiety when the dentist is mentioned, you may be tempted to skip an appointment or two – to the detriment of your oral health.
 You may benefit from dental sedation, which comes in several forms and can greatly help to ease anxiety.
-Available in strengths ranging from mild (laughing gas) to strong (IV sedation), sedation can be administered by your qualified dentist at McAllen Dental Care to suit your needs.
+Available in strengths ranging from mild (laughing gas) to strong (IV sedation), sedation can be administered by your qualified dentist to suit your needs.

 A missing tooth can be not just inconvenient, but could also affect your oral health, allowing the remaining teeth to move around and change your bite.
 Dental bridges and dentures are effective at replacing teeth as they will restore function and appearance to your smile, but dental implants will provide more stability and last longer.
 They offer the added benefit of supporting your bone structure to prevent bone recession.
 Implants can be used to replace single or multiple teeth.
 Talk with your dentist to see if the procedure would be beneficial for you.